-Until the middle of the past decade Brazil was subject to a strict foreign exchange scenario, and the inflow and outflow of funds were subject to specific rules and regulations enacted by the National Monetary Council and the Central Bank of Brazil (BACEN).
-This foreign exchange control has been relaxed in time, and new measures have been provided that are expected to further ease existing controls.
-Pursuant to the foreign exchange rules currently in place, any individuals or legal entities resident in Brazil have freedom to remit funds to or from abroad without any limits, provided that any such remittances are processed by a local agent duly authorised to deal in foreign exchange, based on the legal grounds of the transaction and taking into account the responsibilities of the parties defined in the underlying documents.
+Until the mid-2000s, Brazil was subject to a strict system of foreign exchange control, and the inflow and outflow of funds were subject to specific rules and regulations enacted by the National Monetary Council and the Central Bank of Brazil (BACEN).
+This control has been relaxed over time and new measures have been provided that are expected to further ease existing controls.
+Pursuant to the foreign exchange rules currently in place, any individuals or legal entities resident in Brazil have freedom to remit funds to or from other countries without any limits, provided that any such remittances are processed by a local agent duly authorised to deal in foreign exchange, based on the legal grounds of the transaction and taking into account the responsibilities of the parties defined in the underlying documents.

-The registration of foreign capital with BACEN is provided for by Law No. 4,131/1962 and by Law No. 4,390/1964, guaranteeing equal treatment of foreign and domestic capital.
-Foreign capital is defined as goods, machinery and equipment, imported into Brazil without prior foreign capital disbursements, for the production of goods or services, as well as financial resources remitted to Brazil for application in economic activities, provided that, in both cases, the foreign capital belongs to individuals or legal entities resident, domiciled or with a head office abroad.
+The registration of foreign capital with BACEN is provided for by Laws No. 4,131/1962 and No. 4,390/1964, guaranteeing equal treatment of foreign and domestic capital.
+Foreign capital is defined as goods, machinery and equipment imported into Brazil without prior foreign capital disbursements for the production of goods or services, and financial resources remitted to Brazil for application in economic activities, provided that, in both cases, the foreign capital belongs to individuals or legal entities resident, domiciled or with a head office abroad.